zeeshisthebest/oopLab1-Java/README.md

-# oopLab1
+# oopLab1 (JAVA)
-The Lab 1 tasks.
-from R1 to R5
+A simple program to emulate the management of student and courses in the university.